 Contribute to the documentation

 Contributing to the documentation is described in detail in the documentation guide.
-The short story is that you need to sign up for the DHIS 2 documenters team, then you can check out the source code in Docbook format with Bazaar from lp:~dhis2-documenters/dhis2/dhis2-docbook-docs The branch page is located here.
+You can check out the source code in Docbook format from GitHub from here.

 The DHIS 2 user interface is translated to a range of languages incuding Chinese, English, French, Portuguese, Russian, Spanish, Tajik and Vietnamese.
 Efforts for improving the existing translations or adding new languages are much appreciated.
 There are two approaches to contributing to the translations.